 Arts and Sciences Summer Exploration Program

+The application deadline is May 1st, 2026.
 We invite you to sign up for updates to receive information about our programs and be alerted when the when future application windows open.
+Looking for more options?
+Check out other summer youth programs offered by departments in the College of Arts and Sciences.

 2026 Course Offerings for Middle School Students